The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Selection of z>16 galaxy candidates

 The depths of the NIRCam dataset used in this paper reaches maximum magnitude $5\sigma$ limits for point-like sources of 30.9 to 31.5 in all filters for the region with maximum overlap, and using 0.1\arcsec\, circular apertures corrected for PSF effects (i.e., to total magnitudes assuming point-like sources).
-The depth in the area covered only by MIDIS or NGDEEP alone degrades by up to 0.5~mag in some filters.
+The depth in the area covered only by MIDIS or NGDEEP alone is shallower by up to 0.5~mag in some filters.
 Special mention must be made of the three reddest bands, all reaching magnitudes beyond 31.1 in the full considered area, essential to select F200W dropouts (the two reddest to select F277W dropouts) down to $\sim31$~mag, significantly improving previous observational efforts (see Figure~\ref{fig:depths}).
 These selection limits are still adequate, with our limiting magnitudes in the dropout band, to detect the intense breaks (1.0-1.5~mag for the mentioned magnitude limit), most probably corresponding to the Lyman break.
+In Appendix~\ref{app:noise}, we give more details about the limiting magnitudes of our dataset compared to those from other surveys.

+The coverage of the MIDIS$+$NGDEEP region with HST is very limited ($<30\%$ of the area in most bands), and much shallower ($>4$~mag) for the wavelengths in common (i.e., WFC3 vs NIRCam bands).
+Noticeably, very deep data in the F814W band (the deepest on the sky, see \citealt{2019ApJS..244...16W} and \citealt{2023ApJ...951L...1P}) are available for nearly half of our field of view, but its $5\sigma$ limiting magnitude is $\sim30$~mag and did not provide any extra constraint for our faint sources, which are undetected in the 1--2~$\mu$m NIRCam bands reaching $\sim31$~mag (and beyond for stacked images).

 The actual areas, exposure times, and depths found in different regions of the combined field of view are given in Table~\ref{tab:data}.
 We note that MIDIS-red is supposed to further increase the exposure time in short-wavelength (SW) and long-wavelength (LW) filters in the late Fall of 2025.